THUDM/whoiswho-top-solutions/incremental_name_disambiguation/rank1/README.md

 ## Setup

-`paper_idf_dir` is the directory for *token IDF* values.
+`paper_idf_dir` in current folder is the directory for *token IDF* values.
 (It can be downloaded from https://pan.baidu.com/s/1g1w2m20V4WPj0YNGYyF8Tw  password: y2ws)

 `data_root` reprensents the data directory and its structure follows: